Introduction to Ancient Greek Future Active Indicative Verbs

-Every future active indicative in Ancient Greek is composed of a verb stem and one of the following endings: -σω, -σεις, -σει, -σομεν, -σετε or -σουσι(ν).
-Of course, these verb-endings will be modified according to the Ancient Greek contraction rules: α- & ε- contract verbs are lengthened to η prior to the sigma, while o- contract verbs are lengthened to ω.
+Typically, future active indicative verbs in Ancient Greek are composed of a verb stem and one of the following endings: -σω, -σεις, -σει, -σομεν, -σετε or -σουσι(ν).
+Of course, these verb-endings will be modified according to the Ancient Greek contraction rules: α-, ε- contract verbs are lengthened to η prior to the sigma, while o- contract verbs are lengthened to ω.
 (Click the yellow review button for more details.)

-This test does not include accent marks, but does include α-, ε-, and o- contract verbs.
+This test does not include asigmatic futures, irregular future verbs or accent marks, but does include α-, ε-, and o- contract verbs.

 For each question, click on the best answer.
 Some answers may appear incomplete because a direct or indirect object is not provided.